First-Year waivers applications are now available.

-Transportation and Parking will not be accepting waivers for employment-related activies.
+Transportation and Parking will not be accepting waivers for employment or academic related activies.

-First-Year Parking waivers with completed documentation and approved usage have been notified by UNC Asheville Transportation.
+Only those with First-Year Parking waivers with completed documentation will be notified by UNC Asheville Transportation.
 If you have not been approved for a waiver, do not bring personal vehicle to be stored on campus.
 Those that bring an unauthorized vehicle to campus without a waiver may HARM their chances for a waiver.
 We consider parking citations/bootings/towings as evidence that the applicatiant is unable or unwilling to use a vehicle in a responsible manner on campus.

 Limited by campus size, financial restrictions, and a campus plan that values classrooms and green space over parking lots, UNC Asheville has decided to restrict freshman parking as one strategy to reduce the need for building additional parking facilities.

 Freshmen are required to live in residence halls with board plans, and any freshman who needs a job may obtain one on campus.
 Freshmen are also supported by a wide array of special social activities in their residence halls and elsewhere on campus.

 It is our hope that by restricting cars in the freshman year, students will take advantage of the many alternative transportation options available to them, and will think twice about the need to bring their cars in subsequent years.

 Unlike many universities, resident students at UNC Asheville have enjoyed the privilege of being able to park as close as possible to their residence halls.
 By restricting car usage in the freshman year, we hope to better protect this privilege for other resident students.